vmware/vic/tests/test-cases/Group1-Docker-Commands/1-38-Docker-Exec.md

 * step 6 should contain the error message for exec operations that are interrupted by a power off operation.
 Specifically a poweroff that was explicitly triggered.

 # Exec Power Off test for short Running Process
+## Purpose:
+This test is designed to simulate a container running a process which will naturally exit after a short time.
+We kick off many exec operations concurrently and we expect some to fail and some to succeed.
+This will test the handling of the exec's during a natural container shutdown rather than an explicitly triggered shutdown.

 ## Test Steps
 1. Pull an image that contains `sleep`.
 Busybox suffices here.
 2. Create a container running `sleep` to simulate a short running process.